learnedsystems/RMI/README.md

 * The `RMI_SIZE` constant represents the size of the constructed model in bytes.
 * The `BUILD_TIME_NS` field records how long it took to build the RMI, in nanoseconds.
 * The `NAME` field is a constant you specify (and always matches the namespace name).
 * The `load` function will need to be called before any calls to `lookup`.
-The `dataPath` parameter must the path to the directory containing the RMI data (`rmi_data` in this example).
+The `dataPath` parameter must the path to the directory containing the RMI data (`rmi_data` in this example / the default).
 * The `lookup` function takes in an unsigned, 64-bit integer key and produces an estimate of the offset.
 The `err` parameter will be populated with the maximum error from the RMI's prediction to the target key.
 This lookup error can be used to perform a bounded binary search.
 If the error of the trained RMI is low enough, linear search may give better performance.

-If you run the compiler without the `-e` flag, the API will change to no longer report the maximum possible error of each lookup, saving some space.
+If you run the compiler with the `--no-errors` flag, the API will change to no longer report the maximum possible error of each lookup, saving some space.

 ```c++
 uint64_t lookup(uint64_t key);